johnzelson/nonprofits-colab/README.md

-A series of Google Colab notebooks used to process data from various sources and prep tidy datasets for analysis and web apps.
+A series of Google Colab notebooks used to process data about Nonprofit organizations.
+Data is primarily from IRS.
+More info at https://johnzelson.site/